-Parents in all different times and places have found value working with other people (including schools) to partner toward a strong education.
-But delegation does not remove the responsibility for oversight.
-It takes diligence to make sure that the people to whom you grant some of the training work are performing well and enhancing rather than undermining your efforts.
+Parents have found value working with other people (including schools) to partner toward a strong education.
+Delegation does not remove the responsibility for oversight.
+It takes diligence to make sure those who partner with you in the education of your children reinforce rather than undermine your efforts.

+QUESTION TWO

-QUESTION TWO: What is best for each child?
+What is Best for Each Child?

 Your oversight of each element of your child's education should be coupled with an annual assessment of your child's education needs.
-You should evaluate each child at the start of every school year and then commit to the plan that works best.
+You should evaluate each child at the end of every school year for the following year.
+Commit to the plan that works best for your child for that year.
 Some parents move from one option to another based upon what they believe will best meet a child's needs rather than feel "locked in" to any one approach.
-And remember, the same schooling option may not be the best for every child in the family.
+The same schooling option may not be the best for every child in the family.